Key Points

 Use these in operating reviews.
 They force evidence and reduce narrative risk.

-A. Pipeline volume constraint questions that surface reality
+A. Pipeline volume: questions that surface reality

 Ask: